Skip to main content

 In this section, we are going to describe the radio tag.
 The radio tag is a UI tag that renders a radio button input field.
 Add the following code snippet into the struts.xml file. struts.xml <action name="radioTag" class="net.struts2.checkboxlistTag"> <result>/pages/uiTags/radioTag.jsp</result> </action> Create an action class with two lists as shown below: checkboxlistTag.java package net.struts2; import com.opensymphony.xwork2.ActionSupport; import java.util.*; public class checkboxlistTag extends ActionSupport{ private List fruits; private List animals; public String execute()throws Exception{ fruits = new ArrayList(); fruits.add("Apple"); fruits.add("Mango"); fruits.add("Orange"); fruits.add("Pine Apple"); ...

-Struts2 - Combobox Tag (Form Tags)
+Struts2 - Optgroup Tag (Form Tags)